On higher scissors congruence: The reduced spherical case

 \begin{rmk} As before, obedient maps are not equivariant, but the conjugation $G$-action preserves obedient maps, because $G$ preserves polytopes, joins, spans, and orthogonal complements.
 As a result, as in \autoref{make_equivariant}, whenever we multiply the source by $EG$, we get a contractible space of equivariant maps. \end{rmk}

-The definition of ``obedient'' agrees with ``introspective'' in the following sense.
+The definition of ``obedient'' agrees with ``apartment-like'' in the following sense.
 Consider the square of maps

-where the top horizontal is any introspective map the sense of \autoref{introspective_change}, and the bottom horizontal is any obedient map in the sense of \autoref{obedient}.
+where the top horizontal is any apartment-like map the sense of \autoref{apartment-like_change}, and the bottom horizontal is any obedient map in the sense of \autoref{obedient}.
 The left horizontal is the inclusion, and is an equivalence because $\mc D$ is cofinal in $\mc A$. \begin{lem} Any square of the form \eqref{eq_i_di_compatibility} commutes up to homotopy. \end{lem}

 \begin{proof} We only need to consider the obedient map on the terms where $U = V = W$, and therefore only first condition in \autoref{obedient} applies.
-This agrees the definition of introspective from \autoref{introspective_change}, except with the complexes $\Tpl(U^k \cap D)$ collapsed to a point.
+This agrees the definition of apartment-like from \autoref{apartment-like_change}, except with the complexes $\Tpl(U^k \cap D)$ collapsed to a point.
 Therefore the obedient map can be chosen so that the square commutes strictly. \end{proof}

-Suppose we choose obedient and introspective maps as in \eqref{eq_i_di_compatibility}.
+Suppose we choose obedient and apartment-like maps as in \eqref{eq_i_di_compatibility}.
 Taking quotients and suspending gives a commuting square

 Actually, we have to say a little more in order to define the bottom horizontal map on the initial term $Q = S(W)$ of $\mc A(W)$.
 We take as our definition that the bottom horizontal map of \eqref{eq_i_di_compatibility_2} quotients this term down to $\Sigma (Q/\partial Q)$, then applies the suspension of the obedient map.
-There is no such issue for the left vertical map because this term lies outside its image.
+There is no such issue for the left-hand vertical map because the initial term lies outside the image of this map.

 The square \eqref{eq_i_di_compatibility_2} gives on homology

 The right-hand vertical map of \eqref{eq_i_di_compatibility_3} is the standard surjection $\Pt(W) \to \St(W)$, but the square commutes, so the bottom horizontal map also induces the standard surjection $\Pt(W) \to \St(W)$.